squirrelphp/queries/README.md

 BLOB handling for Postgres
 --------------------------

 For MySQL and SQLite retrieving or inserting/updating BLOBs (Binary Large Objects) works just the same as with shorter/non-binary string fields.
-Postgres needs some adjustments, but these are made very easy bis this library:
+Postgres needs some adjustments, but these are streamlined by this library:

 - For SELECT queries, streams returned by Postgres are automatically converted into strings, mimicking how MySQL and SQLite are doing it
 - For INSERT/UPDATE queries, you need to wrap BLOB values with an instance of LargeObject provided by this library.